MLT93/DEVELHOPE/GIT/README.md

 ## 👋 Hi, I’m @MLT93

-## 👀 These is a right form to do your first step with Git Bash on GitHub:
+## 👀 This is a correct command to take your first step with Git Bash on GitHub:
 - [Iniciar un repositorio local creando el archivo oculto .git]

         git init